Logo

 In February 2022, Michelle O'Neill lost her position as deputy First Minister with the resignation of Paul Givan as First Minister.

-However, Michelle O'Neill remains to be officially sworn in as First Minister because, as part of its opposition to the Northern Ireland Protocol, the DUP has refused to nominate a deputy First minister and there is therefore no functioning executive of Northern Ireland.
+However, Michelle O'Neill did not take up the position until February 2024 because, as part of its opposition to the Northern Ireland Protocol, the DUP refused to nominate a deputy First minister and there was therefore no functioning executive of Northern Ireland.